 - Remove the ignition switch actuator pin assembly from the ignition lock cylinder housing.

 - Install the new ignition switch actuator pin assembly into the ignition lock cylinder housing.

 A problematic OPDA was an issue on the 4.0 engine ranging in year models 1992 to 2006.
 The factory standard OPDA was designed with two bronze oil bushings, which were separated by an oil seal.
 The upper bushing is cut off from lubrication by that seal, resulting in premature failure.
 Over time, radial movement develops in the shaft.
 Eventually, the complete assembly and camshaft will fail.

 You ignore a bad OPDA at your own peril since failure to replace this relatively inexpensive component will result in a lack of sufficient lubrication and eventually catastrophic engine failure.
 The repair is a DIY repair for any hands-on type of person without the need for any special tools.

 There are multiple reasons why a vehicle will stall intermittently and we’ve covered a few common causes of them so far.
 Now, let’s investigate which other components can cause the same stalling phenomenon when stopping.

 A bad battery can cause all sorts of electrical gremlins.
 When the battery is weak, it has very low cranking power and amps.
 This can cause incorrect electrical signals, “confusing” the ECU, causing your Jeep to stall unexpectedly.
 A weak battery also means extra hard work for your alternator to try and charge the battery and keep the engine running.
 The additional load on your engine components can also cause an unexpected stall.

-Signs of a failing Fuel pump are, but not limited to:
+Signs of a Failing Fuel pump are, but are not limited to:

 - Decrease in fuel efficiency